kedro-org/kedro-viz/docs/source/publish_and_share_kedro_viz_on_gcp.md

     - Create a service account from the IAM & admin dashboard in the [GCP Portal](https://console.cloud.google.com/).
     - Assign `Storage Object Creator` and `Storage Object User` roles to the service account.
     - Generate a service account key and download it.

-## Permissions and access control

-Kedro-Viz does not manage permissions or access control.
-GCP manages all permissions and access control.
-As a user, you have the choice to allow anyone to view your project or restrict access to specific IP addresses, users, or groups.

-You can control who can view your visualisation using [IAM permissions and ACLs](https://cloud.google.com/storage/docs/access-control#using_permissions_with_acls).
-See the official Google documentation for more information.

 ## Set credentials